-Managing the report: Consider the options to manage the report, including manage internally, early help, referral to children's social care and report to police Consider bail conditions Manage delays in the criminal process
+Managing the report:

+Consider the options to manage the report, including manage internally, early help, referral to children's social care and report to police

+Consider bail conditions

+Manage delays in the criminal process

-The school monitors whether there are any patterns of peer on peer abuse by recording in an incident file held securely in a locked cabinet and will determine necessary support and intervention.
+The school monitors where there are any patterns of child-on-child abuse by recording on CPOMS and will determine necessary support and intervention.

-It is vital that staff understand that the child who is perpetrating the abuse may also be risk of harm.
-Staff should make every effort to ensure that the perpetrator is also treated as a victim and undertake assessments to conclude this.
+It is vital that staff at John Wilkinson Primary school and nursery understand that the child who is perpetrating the abuse may also be risk of harm.
+Staff should make every effort to ensure that the child who is perpetrating the abuse is also treated as a potential victim and undertake assessments to conclude this.
 Sensitive work must be undertaken with the child who is perpetrating, by helping them to understand the nature of their behaviour and the effect it has on others may prevent abuse.